Can I Sell My House With A Heloc In Florida banner Tampa

 Selling a Florida Home With a HELOC Tampa

-Before selling your home, you need to know the payoff amount for your Home Equity Line of Credit (HELOC).
-Here’s how to find out:
+Before you put your house on the market, you need to figure out the payoff amount for your Home Equity Line of Credit (HELOC).
+To find out, follow these instructions:

-• Review Your Statements: Look at your most recent HELOC statements to see your current balance, interest rate, and details about your payments.
+• Review Your Statements: Check your latest HELOC statements for the most up-to-date information on your balance, interest rate, and payment information.

-• Contact Your Lender: Reach out to your lender to get an official payoff amount.
-This will include any interest that has accumulated since your last statement.
+• Contact Your Lender: Contact your lender for an official payoff amount.
+Interest that has accrued since your latest statement will be included.

 • Understand Calculations: Make sure you know how the payoff is calculated.
 This includes considering your mortgage and any related loan or finance charges.
 Check for any extra fees.